xincc/GithubStars/README.md

 * The new JavaScript- and API-powered WordPress.com  [wp-calypso](https://github.com/Automattic/wp-calypso) ⭐️⭐️⭐️⭐️⭐️
 * Mars is a cross-platform network component developed by WeChat.  [mars](https://github.com/Tencent/mars) ⭐️⭐️⭐️⭐️⭐️
 * A <Video /> component for react-native.  [react-native-video](https://github.com/react-native-community/react-native-video) ⭐️⭐️⭐️
+* A framework for building native UWP and WPF apps with React.
+[Microsoft/react-native-windows](https://github.com/Microsoft/react-native-windows) ⭐️⭐️

 ##<a name="fe"></a>FE